 Zone Objectives Setting Permissible dwelling types B1 Neighbourhood Centre To provide a range of small-scale retail, business and community uses that serve the needs of people who live or work in the surrounding neighbourhood To support public transport patronage and encourage walking and cycling To achieve an accessible, attractive and safe public domain To allow small-scale residential development in conjunction with retail, business and commercial uses in a manner that increases the vitality of the surrounding neighbourhood.
-Scattered throughout the LGA at small centres such as Saywell Road, Macquarie Fields, Minto rail station and Bradbury shops Boarding houses Shop top housing Seniors housing B2 Local Centre To provide a range of retail, business, entertainment and community uses that serve the needs of people who live in, work in and visit the local area.
-To encourage employment opportunities in accessible locations.
-To maximise public transport patronage and encourage walking and cycling.
-To achieve an accessible, attractive and safe public domain.
-To provide for appropriate residential development in the form of shop top housing to support the vitality of the local area.
+Scattered throughout the LGA at small centres such as Saywell Road, Macquarie Fields, Minto rail station and Bradbury shops Boarding houses Shop top housing Seniors housing B2 Local Centre To provide a range of retail, business, entertainment and community uses that serve the needs of people who live in, work in and visit the local area To encourage employment opportunities in accessible locations To maximise public transport patronage and encourage walking and cycling To achieve an accessible, attractive and safe public domain To provide for appropriate residential development in the form of shop top housing to support the vitality of the local area.
 Scattered throughout the LGA including in Menangle Park, Leumeah, Minto, Macquarie Fields and Eagle Vale Boarding houses Shop top housing Seniors housing B3 Commercial Core To provide a wide range of retail, business, office, entertainment, community and other suitable land uses that serve the needs of the local and wider community To encourage appropriate employment opportunities in accessible locations To maximise public transport patronage and encourage walking and cycling To accommodate the redevelopment, enhancement and vitality of centres by facilitating mixed use development.
-Campbelltown, Macarthur and Glenfield town centres Shop top housingSeniors housing B4 Mixed Use To provide a mixture of compatible land uses To integrate suitable business, office, residential, retail and other development in accessible locations so as to maximise public transport patronage and encourage walking and cycling To encourage the timely renewal and revitalisation of centres that are undergoing growth or change To create vibrant, active and safe communities and economically sustainable employment centres To provide a focal point for commercial investment, employment opportunities and centre-based living To encourage the development of mixed-use buildings that accommodate a range of uses, including residential uses, and that have high residential amenity and active street frontages To facilitate diverse and vibrant centres and neighbourhoods To achieve an accessible, attractive and safe public domain.
-Campbelltown, Macarthur, Ingleburn and Glenfield town centres Boarding houses Residential flat buildings Seniors housing Serviced apartments Shop top housing Seniors housing Seniors housing C3 Environmental Management To protect, manage and restore areas with special ecological, scientific, cultural or aesthetic values To provide for a limited range of development that does not have an adverse effect on those values To enable development for purposes other than rural-residential only if that development is compatible and complementary, in terms of design, size and scale, with the character of land in the zone To allow cellar door premises, restaurants and cafes only where they are directly associated with the agricultural use of the land To protect, and maintain the environmental, ecological and visual amenity of, the Scenic Hills, the Wedderburn Plateau and environmentally sensitive lands in the vicinity of the Georges River from inappropriate development To preserve the rural heritage landscape character of the Scenic Hills Provided in areas of environmental protection such as at elevation or near waterways e.g. Minto Heights and Kentlyn Dual occupancies (attached) Dwelling houses Rural workers dwellings
+Campbelltown, Macarthur and Glenfield town centres Shop top housing Seniors housing B4 Mixed Use To provide a mixture of compatible land uses To integrate suitable business, office, residential, retail and other development in accessible locations so as to maximise public transport patronage and encourage walking and cycling To encourage the timely renewal and revitalisation of centres that are undergoing growth or change To encourage the timely renewal and revitalisation of centres that are undergoing growth or change To provide a focal point for commercial investment, employment opportunities and centre-based living To encourage the development of mixed-use buildings that accommodate a range of uses, including residential uses, and that have high residential amenity and active street frontages To facilitate diverse and vibrant centres and neighbourhoods To achieve an accessible, attractive and safe public domain.
+Campbelltown, Macarthur, Ingleburn and Glenfield town centres Boarding houses Residential flat buildings Seniors housing Serviced apartments Shop top housing Seniors housing C3 Environmental Management To protect, manage and restore areas with special ecological, scientific, cultural or aesthetic values To provide for a limited range of development that does not have an adverse effect on those values To enable development for purposes other than rural-residential only if that development is compatible and complementary, in terms of design, size and scale, with the character of land in the zone To allow cellar door premises, restaurants and cafes only where they are directly associated with the agricultural use of the land and environmentally sensitive lands in the vicinity of the Georges River from inappropriate development To protect, and maintain the environmental, ecological and visual amenity of, the Scenic Hills, the Wedderburn Plateau and environmentally sensitive lands in the vicinity of the Georges River from inappropriate development To preserve the rural heritage landscape character of the Scenic Hills Provided in areas of environmental protection such as at elevation or near waterways e.g. Minto Heights and Kentlyn Dual occupancies attached) Dwelling houses Rural workers dwellings